rendro/cajal/README.markdown

 So after knowing how to draw on the canvas we want to take a look on how to animate our elements.
 The cajal library has no default animations implemented, so that you must create animations by yourself.
 A animation is a normal function with some optional parameters.
 A basic animation function:

-	var foo = function (frame, duration) {
+	var myAnimation = function (frame, duration) {
-		//move the item 'myItem' by 0.5px to the right, 0.3px to the bottom and rotate it by 1 degree counter-clockwise this.get('myItem').moveBy(0.5,0.3).rotateBy(-1);
+		// move the item 'myItem' by 0.5px to the right, 0.3px to the bottom and rotate it by 1 degree counter-clockwise this.get('myItem').moveBy(0.5,0.3).rotateBy(-1);
 	}

 Inside the animation function you can access the cajal instance the animation is running using `this`.
 That makes an animation independent from the canvas it is called on and you can reuse your animation functions on different canvas elements.
 This function can be triggered to start or stop by calling the function `animate(animation, [duration])` and `stop(animation)`.
 The animation parameter in both functions is the animation function that we created.

-	//start the foo animation and set the lifetime to 500 frames c.animate(foo, 500);
+	// start the myAnimation animation and set the lifetime to 500 frames c.animate(myAnimation, 500);

 Now this function is called every frame (default framerate is set to 30) and after 500 calls/frames it will be stopped.
 The `duration` parameter is optional and leaving it blank will run the animation until you stop it manually.